cwverica/quixer/README.md

 ## QuickStart
-Getting started in a flash, isn't as quick.
+Getting started in a flash, you have two options.
-- Sign up to be a patreon supporter of [thecocktaildb](https://www.thecocktaildb.com/) to get an api key (recommended, see below) or
+1. Sign up to be a patreon supporter of [thecocktaildb](https://www.thecocktaildb.com/) to get an api key (recommended) or
-- install the provided database file (swap username with your username)
+2. install the provided database file (swap username with your username)
- > psql -U username quixr < dbexport.pgsql
-- create a virtual environment and install the requirements.txt
- > python -m venv venv  (or python3 depending on your system)
- > pip install -r requirements.txt
-- run the app
- > flask run
-- access at localhost:5000

-If you chose to become a patreon supporter:
+### *Option 1: Becoming a patreon supporter*
 Good choice.
 We should all be supporting one another.
 Also, you'll always get the most up to date database this way.

-You should install everything in the requirements.txt
+1. You should install everything in the requirements.txt
 >pip install -r requirements.txt

-Then you should create a seperate file for your api key.
-Import it into front_loader.py replacing line 3 with whatever your import should be. **NOTE:** import your api key as 'api_key' to not have to change anything else
+2. Then you should create a seperate file for your api key.
+Import it into front_loader.py replacing line 3 with whatever your import should be.
+**NOTE:** import your api key as 'api_key' to not have to change anything else

-Set-up your database.
+3. Set-up your database.
 You can do this by either creating your database as you like and setting your environement variable to 'DATABASE_URL' or creating a postgresql database and naming it 'quixr'.

-You should then run front_loader.py
+4. You should then run front_loader.py
 > python front_loader.py

-At this point, your app is ready to launch, either via:
+5. At this point, your app is ready to launch, either via:
->flask run
+> flask run
+access at 127.0.0.1:5000

 or setting it up on a host.

+### *Option 2: Using the provided database file*
+1. Load the preloaded database in
+ > psql -U *postgres* quixr < dbexport.pgsql

+*postgres* is usually the default username that installs with postgres.
+If you've set up your postgres to use a different username, insert it here.

+2. create a virtual environment (highly recommended, not 100% necessary) run it
+ > *python* -m venv venv
+ *python* might actually be *python3* depending on your system In mac/linux, running your virtual environemnt is:
+ > . venv/bin/activate
+ In windows:
+ > source venv/bin/activate

+3. Install the required frameworks and tools:
+ > pip install -r requirements.txt

+4. Your app should be ready to run
+ > flask run
+ access at 127.0.0.1:5000

+ or set it up to be hosted.

 ---